taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Asoka?"**

-Iri grabs Asoka's veil and throws it over Asoka's face.
 Asoka doesn't move.

-Iri: **"Entre!"**
+Min: **"Asoka, to entrando!"**

-*translation: "Come in!"*
+*translation: "Asoka, I'm coming in!"*

 Min steps through the bubble membrane and climbs up to Asoka's hammock.
 She looks calmer than when we last saw her, though not as dejected as Asoka.
-Min sees that Asoka is still in their hammock, not even dressed properly.
+Min perches on a branch above Asoka that lets her peer down at the depressed Biononymous teen.
+Iri discreetly places their arms over Asoka's ears and looks up at Min obligingly.

 Min: **"Almoço?"**